 Theatre In LA is proud to partner with Goldstar to offer the following shows for at least half off the regular ticket price.

-Just click on a discounted ticket link below or download the Goldstar app and simply register to view the discounted prices for each show and be able to purchase theatre tickets a great prices.
+Just click on a discounted ticket link below or download the Goldstar app from the Apple App Store or Google Play and simply register to view the discounted prices for each show and be able to purchase theatre tickets a great prices.
 Why pay full price when you can save with Theatre In LA and Goldstar!

 The Tony Award-winning play about passion, parenthood and moments of beauty comes to Hollywood's Actors Co-op Theatres.
 With a mother grappling with her daughter, a composer grappling with genius and both debilitated by ailments, the obsession they share may bridge the 200 years of time that separate them.
 From present-day New York to 19th century Austria, from a modern musicologist to composer Ludwig van Beethoven, witness the beautiful ties that connect us across both time and space.
 This show is recommended for those age 14 or older.

 What better way to start the new year than with a goofy, charming musical escape?
 Miraculously revived from the dead, four young singers killed in a car crash on the way to their first-ever big concert get to fulfill their dream and perform the show after all — even though now it’s more than 50 years later and at International City Theatre!
 Singing in close harmony, squabbling over the smallest intonations and executing their choreography with gentle comedic abandon, the four Plaids will keep everyone smiling and humming along to some of the great pop hits of the ’50s.